EllaKaye/pregnancy/README.md

 <!-- badges: end -->

-This is a work-in-progress R package for tracking dates and medications in pregnancy.
+This is a work-in-progress R package for tracking dates and medications in pregnancy and fertility treatment.
 It is in the early stages of development.

 **Update 2023-03-25:** After a long hiatus, I am now actively returning to work on this project.
 The R code will be getting a major overhaul.